 Middleton was soon rankled by Morisset's disregard for the Sabbath and his concubinage, to the extent that relations between the two men broke down completely.
 Middleton probably welcomed the opportunity to escape the tensions of Newcastle by travelling up-river to minister to his more remote flock and tend his Glebe at Patersons Plains.

 Middleton's glebe land at Patersons Plains (shaded in blue).
 The main campus buildings of Tocal College stand today in the north west corner of his glebe.

 Glebes, which consisted of land allocated to the clergy, were an important feature of English rural life at this time, and were equally important for the suppport of clergy in the colony of New South Wales up until 1827.
-In mid 1821 Middleton selected 400 acres of glebe land on the river at Patersons Plains up-stream from the government settlement at Old Banks and immediately north of John Swan's block (see map).
+In mid 1821 Middleton selected 400 acres of Glebe land on the river at Patersons Plains up-stream from the government settlement at Old Banks and immediately north of John Swan's block (see map).
 Governor Macquarie had ordered Middleton to select his Glebe away from Newcastle (possibly at Morisset's request?)

 Middleton also became a landowner in his own right.
 By 1828 he had been granted 2,000 acres of Crown land at Patersons Plains adjoining James Webber's land (later called 'Tocal').
 Middleton named his land 'Glenrose', and at the time of the 1828 census he had cleared 130 acres, of which 32 acres were cultivated.
 He was running 6 horses, 337 cattle and 285 sheep.